cr-droid/Forensics-Analysis-Report/README.md

 ![Exhibit F – email_hit.png](readme_images/email_hit.png)

 **Description:**
-This exhibit shows the hashes (MD5 and SHA1) of the raw image file (.dd) created by Exterro FTK Imager from the USB storage device.
+This exhibit shows emails found by Autopsy.
+Only one email was found.

 ---